 If you are 60 or older, you can take advantage of Tax Counseling for the Elderly (TCE), mainly operated in collaboration with AARP, which can provide free tax assistance with a special focus on pension and retirement issues.

-Another option for filers with incomes below $66,000 is the Free File program through the IRS, which makes brand-name tax preparation software available as well as free e-filing.
+Another option for filers with incomes below $69,000 can take advantage of the Free File program through the IRS, which makes brand-name tax preparation software available as well as free e-filing.
 Taxpayers can choose among several participating firms for the software that best fits their needs.

 The Free File Alliance says that 70% of American taxpayers—100 million people—are eligible to use Free File.
-Some 46 million people have availed themselves of the service.
-Software for many state returns is also available.
+Some 56 million people have availed themselves of the service and 98% of users would recommend the program to others.
+Software for many state returns is also available for free or for a fee.

 For those who aren’t sure if they can figure out the online directions, Free File is available at select VITA/TCE locations, where volunteers can assist in going through the software program.